 - Defective or dangerous products

-If you lost a loved one under any of these circumstances or another type of accident, contact a San Antonio wrongful death attorney.
-A lawyer can investigate your relative’s death, gather any evidence of wrongdoing, and help you build a case against one or more defendants.
-You do not have to handle your wrongful death claim alone.
+If you lost a loved one under any of these circumstances or another type of accident, contact a San Antonio wrongful death lawyer.
+An attorney can investigate your relative’s passing, gather any evidence of wrongdoing, and help you build a case against one or more defendants.
+You do not have to handle your claim alone.

-The four main elements of proof necessary to win a wrongful death claim are duty, breach of duty, causation, and damages.
-You or your attorney will need to prove that the defendant owed your loved one a duty of care, breached this duty, caused the accident, and that your loved one died as a result.
+The four main elements of proof necessary to win a this type of claim are duty, breach of duty, causation, and damages.
+You or your attorney will need to prove that the defendant owed your loved one a duty of care, breached this duty, caused the accident, and that your loved one suffered fatal injuries as a result.
 Using an experienced San Antonio wrongful death lawyer to represent your case can remove the burden of proof from your shoulders during this difficult time.
-You can focus on your family while your lawyer handles the legwork of your wrongful death claim.
+You can focus on your family while your lawyer handles the legwork of your claim.

 Contact Us Today